scribd/Lucid/Documentation/ConfigurationAndDescriptionFiles.md

 ### Metadata Description

 Metadata are additional properties which can be retrieved from the remote store(s), but aren't persisted.
+These values must sit alongside the entity at the same depth in the JSON data.

 #### Fields